EmCat2000/manual/12-user-interface-elements/index.md

 This
 example comes from Eckart\index{Modrow, Eckart} Modrow’s Sci[Snap]{.snap}
-\index{SciSnap!} library.
+\index{"SciSnap!"} library.
 Note that the custom category list has its own scroll bar, which appears if you have more than six custom categories.
 Note also that the buttons to select a custom category occupy the full width of the palette area, unlike the built-in categories, which occupy